Value Engineering-Construction

 Key Rules

-- VECP Content Requirements
+- VECP Submission and Content

-- VECPs must include detailed descriptions, cost estimates, impact analyses, and prior submission history.
+- Contractors are encouraged to submit VECPs and must include detailed information such as cost estimates, impact analyses, and implementation timelines.

-- Collateral Savings
+- Savings Sharing

 - Subcontractor Requirements